Audiosyncrasy/GitHub-Repo/README.md

 This is some test text

-Here is a checklets
+Here is a checklist

-- [] Not checked
+- [ ] Not checked
 - [x] checked